Skip to main content

 For all Victorians.

-There are step-by-step guides, self-help tools and other resources to assist you with understanding more about when a landlord or agent can enter your property if your rental home is being sold, as well as compensation for renters.
+There are other resources to assist you with understanding more about when a landlord or agent can enter your property if your rental home is being sold.